CTUAvastLab/Mill.jl/docs/src/manual/missing.md

 missing_categorical::AbstractMatrix{Union{Bool, Missing}}
 ```

-Howevere, multiplying these matrices with `missing` data leads into `missing` data in the output.
+However, multiplying these matrices with `missing` data leads into `missing` data in the output.

 ```@repl missing
 W = rand(2, 5)